13P/Olbers: 2094

 Before the 2023 recovery, while the last observation was in 1956, Kinoshita calculated that the comet would come to a future perihelion passage (closest approach to the Sun) on 22 March 2094.
 Accounting for observations in 2023–4, the nominal time of perihelion passage is now calculated to be 20 March 2094.

+Physical characteristics

+Chemical composition

+Measurements from the SWAN instrument aboard SOHO indicated that it reached its maximum water production rate of 1.1×10^29 sec^{−1} on 3 June 2024, and although irregular and scattered compared to 12P/Pons–Brooks, it did generally increased as it got closer to the Sun.
+Infrared spectroscopy conducted at the NASA Infrared Telescope Facility (IRTF) revealed abundances of H2O, OCS, C2H6, CH3OH, and H2CO, with significantly enriched amounts of CO and CH4 were reported.

+Nucleus size

+The unusual CO enrichment in 13P/Olbers implied that its nucleus has an upper limit of about 20–30 km in radius.
+However, this assumes that there's a correlation between the nucleus size and the abundance ratio of CO/H2O within the comet itself, whereas the more active periodic comets like 1P/Halley and 23P/Brorsen–Metcalf were substantially smaller.
+With the water production rate of 13P is measured to be comparable to between the two aforementioned comets at 1.36 AU from the Sun, the actual size of its nucleus is likely to be smaller, ranging from several to about 10 km in radius.

 Meteor showers

 There is some speculation that 13P/Olbers has an associated annual meteor shower on Mars coming from the direction of Beta Canis Majoris.
 The minimum orbit intersection distance of the orbits of comet Olbers and Mars is 0.0266 AU and the meteors impact the planet with a velocity of 27 km/s.
 An intersection distance of less than 0.1 AU and an impact speed high enough for the meteors to become ablaze are considered good predictors for a potential meteor shower.